tracim/tracim/docs/development/frontend_build.md

 ./build_full_frontend.sh
 ```

-## Production build
+## Build and rebuild a single app

 You may want to build only an application and not the whole frontend.
-To do so, build the application by moving into the application folder and run the build script.
+To do so, run the build script in the desired app.

 If you want to build `frontend`: